Matt-dc/fullstack-quiz-creator/README.md

 </p>

 ### Edit Quiz
-Quizzes are fully editable including images, which are sent through to the back end and handled using Multer.
+Quizzes are fully editable, which includes both quiz and question images, and which are sent through to the back end and handled using Multer.

 <p align="center">
    <img src="siteimages/editquiz.png" width="400px" />